 This is why obeying traffic signals are very important.
 Although driers are allowed to drive through yellow traffic lights, it is recommended not to do so after the yellow light has been on for quite some time.
 This is because there have been several instances and situations where the traffic lights of other sides have turned green immediately after another side has had a yellow light.
 The resulting situation is a driver who sees a yellow light from a distance, speeds through the intersection, fails to pass the intersection before the light turns red, and impacts the side of a driver traveling in a perpendicular direction.

-T-Bone Accident Injuries Are Extremely Serious
+T-Bone Accident Injuries Are Very Serious

 Injuries sustained in a T-bone accident are normally extremely severe in nature.
 When a vehicle impacts the side of a car, some of the force is absorbed and redirected around the vehicle due to the design of the vehicle.
 However, the fact still remains that both front and back seat occupants are being hit side on.
 Depending on the force of the impact, it is not uncommon for both the driver and passenger(s) to experience injuries to their legs, hips, ribs, arms, shoulders, back, neck, ears, and head.